Community action Climate change in the Tweed Greenhouse gas emissions Reducing emissions Preparing for change Council's response Global covenant

 Electricity in homes and businesses, transport fuels and waste are major sources of greenhouse gas emissions from across the Tweed.

-From these major sources of emissions, we each create at least nine tonnes of carbon dioxide emissions per person per year.
-Collectively we need to reduce our carbon footprint to less than four tonnes CO2-e per person per year to avoid dangerous changes in global temperatures.
+From these major sources of emissions, we each create at least 11 tonnes of carbon dioxide emissions per person per year.
+Collectively we need to reduce our carbon footprint to less than 4 tonnes CO2-e per person per year to avoid dangerous changes in global temperatures.

 Preparing for change